 Before implementing anyone else’s advice (yes, even advice from an expert!), tune into yourself and see how the advice feels to you.
 Think about the advice or decision you’re considering, and see if you feel a no or yes in your body.
 Get curious about the resistance and sensations that arise.

 4. Honor your gut instincts.

-When something doesn’t quite sit right with you — like a prospective client who looks good on paper, but yet sets off alarm bells — honor that feeling and get curious about it, without trying to rush past it or dismiss it.
+When something doesn’t quite sit right with you — like a prospective client who looks good on paper, but yet sets off alarm bells — honor that feeling and get curious about it, without trying to rush past it or bypass it.

 5. Keep your promises.

 Keep your promises to yourself.
 Trust is a verb and requires action on your part.
 When you keep your promises to yourself, your self-trust strengthens over time.
 You can start small, by committing to the next right step and following through.

 What it looks like to have self-trust in your business

 When you develop a strong sense of self-trust in business, you don’t let every little thing knock you off your game.

 You stay the course.
 You trust yourself to handle what comes and make the best decision you can at the time.

 Like practicing yoga or meditation, self-trust is a practice.